 - 1. If the faculty committee concludes that the grade was properly determined, the grade stands. - 2.
-If the faculty committee concludes that the grade was not properly determined, a pass (P) or no credit (NC) grade will be awarded.
+If the faculty committee concludes that the grade was not properly determined, a pass (P) or a failed grade (F) grade will be awarded.
 A pass grade indicates the student has met the minimum competencies required and the course counts toward a degree but has no effect on the student's GPA.
-The NC grade indicates that the student did not meet the minimum competencies required, the course does not count toward a degree, and it has no effect on the student's GPA.
+The F grade indicates that the student did not meet the minimum competencies required and the course does not count toward a degree until it is retaken.